 5. Look on the school's web site for an explicit PUBLIC statement clarifying their position on social justice and Critical Race Theory.

 Let me say up front, most schools don't have this.
-Let me also say this: a statement condemning "all forms of racism" is not what I'm talking about.
-I want to point out a positive example of what I AM talking about and that is the recent statement on racism and social justice posted by Southern Evangelical Seminary.
+Here is a positive example of what I am talking about: statement on racism and social justice posted by Southern Evangelical Seminary.